 we obtain $n+k<61+1.71\cdot10^{11}$.
 Then, if we set \( S = 61+1.71\cdot10^{11} \), we need to find the integer \( N_m \) such that

 and take $J^{(m)}(S):=\max \{ a^{(m)}_i \mid i = 0, 1, 2, \dots, N_{m} \}, m=2,3,4,...,55$.
 Then

-Therefore, by combining inequalities \eqref{3.9} and \eqref{3.10}, we derive:
+Therefore, by combining inequalities \eqref{3.11} and \eqref{3.12}, we derive:

-By taking \( m = 2, 3, 4, \ldots, 55 \) in \eqref{3.11}, and using the corresponding values of \( J^{(m)}(S) \), we find that \( k \leq 8 \) for all \( m \), which contradicts our assumption.
-Then, since \( k \leq 8 \), \( m \leq 55 \), and \( n \leq 61 \), it follows from inequality \eqref{3.1} that $r \leq 3865$.
+By taking \( m = 2, 3, 4, \ldots, 55 \) in \eqref{3.13}, and using the corresponding values of \( J^{(m)}(S) \), we find that \( k \leq 8 \) for all \( m \), which contradicts our assumption.
+Then, since \( k \leq 8 \), \( m \leq 55 \), and \( n \leq 61 \), it follows from inequality \eqref{3.2} that $r \leq 3865$.
 Substituting this bound for \( r \) into inequality \eqref{2.1}, we deduce:

 In conclusion, our problem is reduced to finding solutions under the conditions \( 2 \leq m \leq 12 \), \( 2 \leq n \leq 16 \), and \( k \leq 8 \), which imply that \( r\leq 313 \).
-Computational verification using Python indicates that equation \eqref{1.1} has no valid solutions in the specified range. \end{proof}
+A direct computational verification using Python confirms that equation \eqref{1.1} has no solutions in the specified range. \end{proof}